jfmartinz/ResourceHub/README.md

 ### 5. Submit your changes for review

-If you go to your repository on GitHub, you'll see a `Compare & pull request` button.
+If you go to your repository on GitHub, you'll see a `Compare & Pull Request` button.
 Click on it to submit your PR.

 #### Congratulations on successfully submitting your PR to our project! 🎉